aredlavenkat/fluxion-docs/docs/rules/extensions.md

 ```

 Declare the contributor in `META-INF/services/ai.fluxion.rules.spi.RuleActionContributor`. `RuleActionRegistry` discovers actions automatically; resolve them by name or call `RuleActionRegistry.reload()` in tests to trigger discovery.

+### ServiceLoader checklist

+1. Implement the contributor interface (`RuleActionContributor`, `RuleHookContributor`, or `StageHandlerContributor`).
+2. Create the matching service descriptor file under `META-INF/services/` with the fully qualified class name (one per line if multiple).
+3. Package the implementation and descriptor in the same jar placed on the application classpath.
+4. Restart the application (or call the `reload()` helper in tests) to pick up new contributors.
+5. Use consistent naming (`team.feature.action-name`) to avoid collisions—when duplicate names exist, the last one registered wins.

+ServiceLoader-based contributors shine when you maintain a catalogue of reusable actions/hooks across multiple services.

 ## Rule and rule-set hooks